 - The potential strain on personal-life relationships

-At the end of this, if you're looking to course correct and create a better credit score, start by utilizing money responsibly.
+At the end of this, if you want to course correct and create a better credit score, start by using money responsibly.
 That's one way to start.
-Whether you have been around in the US for a while or have just moved there, here's what you can do to build a good credit score.
+Whether you have been in the US for a while or just moved there, here's what you can do to build a good credit score.